BaobabAfter17/multiTimer/README.md

 make
 ./server
 ```
-2. Go back to root directory and start a http server.
+2. Open another termial window, go to root directory and start a http server.
 ```
-cd ..
 python3 -m http.server
 ```
 3. Open a web browser and go to `localhost:8000`.